proteinreport/proteinreport.org/content/events/new-harvest-conference/index.md

 weight: 5000
 uuid: 1094
 ---
-<p>Explore the opportunities, challenges, and realities of cellular agriculture at New Harvest’s annual conference.
-Established in 2004, New Harvest is the non-profit research institute building the field of cellular agriculture.</p>
+Explore the opportunities, challenges, and realities of cellular agriculture at New Harvest's annual conference.
+Established in 2004, New Harvest is the non-profit research institute building the field of cellular agriculture.